-1.1 The Tarheel Cup Pro Series (hereafter known as TCPS) is a regional points series conducted by the North Carolina Region (NCR) of the Sports Car Club of America (SCCA) and any other region(s) in the SEDiv. of SCCA which requests the right to include a TCPS regional race in their own region’s race calendar, which request receives the prior approval of the BoD of the NCR and the TCPS Committee.
+1.1 The Tarheel Cup Series (hereafter known as TCS) is a Regional racing series conducted by the North Carolina Region (NCR) of the Sports Car Club of America (SCCA) and any other region(s) in the Southeast Division (SEDiv) of SCCA that requests the right to include a TCS regional race in their own region’s race schedule, pending the prior approval of the TCS Committee.

-1.2 The series will be run as restricted regional races sanctioned under the current General Competition Rules (GCR) of the SCCA and the TCPS rules.
+1.3 The series will be run under the current General Competition Rules (GCR) of the SCCA and the TCS rules.
 All host region’s supplemental race regulations shall apply, not inconsistent with these rules or the GCR.
-All TCPS races must be insured to the regular SCCA standards by the host region.
+All TCS races must be insured to the regular SCCA standards by the host region.

-1.4 The host region of a TCPS race will pay the NC Region a fee for each entrant, per TCPS race.
+1.5 The host region of a TCS race may be asked to contribute a fee to NC Region for each entrant, per TCS race.
 An entrant is defined according to the GCR.
-The minimum fee per entrant, per race, if so charged, shall not exceed $15.00, but all fees are hereby waived for 2021.
-Any fees collected would be used by the TCPS Committee for its administration costs and year end championship awards/prize.
+The maximum fee per entrant, per race, if so charged, shall not exceed $15.00, but all fees are hereby waived for 2021.
+Any fees collected would be used by the TCS Committee for expenses and year end championship awards/prizes.

-2.1 The TCPS Committee will govern the TCPS.
-The Committee will be comprised of two members of the NCR, appointed annually by the RE of the NCR.
-Each other region authorized to run TCPS races, pursuant to paragraph 1.1 above, may assign a current member, from its region, to the TCPS Committee.
-Each Committee member will have one vote.
+2.1 The TCS Committee will govern the TCS.
+The Committee will be comprised of two members of the NCR, plus an Administrator, appointed annually by the RE of the NCR.
+The RE of NCR may serve as one of the committee members, but is not required to.
+Each Committee member plus the Administrator will have one vote.

-2.3 Neither the NCR nor any other authorized region is required to host a TCPS race.
+2.2 Neither the NCR nor any other authorized region is required to host a TCS race.

-2.4 The TCPS Committee will appoint a Series Administrator who will maintain the series points records and perform such other functions as may be directed by the Committee.
+2.3 The TCS Administrator will maintain the series points records and perform such other functions as may be directed by the TCS Committee.

 3.2 All cars must conform to the then current SCCA GCR competition specifications and/or any other sanctioning body specifications as it applies to the eligible class(es).

-5.1 TCPS is a point’s only championship series.
+5.1 TCS is a points only championship series.
 The series does not provide payouts to drivers.

-5.2 Drivers do not need to register with TCPS to receive points for finishing position.
+5.2 Drivers do not need to register prior with TCS to receive points for finishing position.
 All entries finishing races will receive points.

-6.1 Car numbers will be issued by the host region Registrar on a first come, first serve basis.
+6.1 Car numbers will be issued by the host region Registrar per their guidelines.

-6.3 There will be a mandatory 2 minute pit stop for all eligible TCS classes, subject to the specification of the host region.
+6.3 There may be a mandatory 2 minute pit stop for all eligible TCS classes, subject to the specification of the host region.
 If a pitstop is required, refueling is NOT allowed.

 6.4 There will be a 40 MPH speed limit on pit road or such speed limit as specified by the host region.

-6.6 Not all eligible TCPS classes must be included in each TCPS race event; such determination of the selected classes to be included in each TCPS race event shall be determined by the Committee and the host region.
+6.6 Not all eligible TCS classes must be included in each TCS race event; such determination of the selected classes to be included in each TCS race event shall be determined by the Committee and/or the host region.

-7.1 Any mandatory pit stop, of 2 minutes in length, shall not commence until at least 1 lap after the green flag nor less than 2 minutes prior to the checkered flag.
-Failure to make a required 2 minutes pit stop shall result in a time or lap penalty or possible disqualification.
+7.1 Any pit stop, if mandatory, of 2 minutes in length, shall not commence until at least 1 lap after the green flag nor less than 2 minutes prior to the checkered flag.
+If mandatory, failure to make a required 2 minute pit stop shall result in a time or lap penalty or possible disqualification.

-7.2 Timing of a required pit stop will be determined through these 2 methods:
+7.2 Timing of any optional required pit stop will be determined through these 2 methods:

 Use the timing charts for the race, as provided by timing and scoring, to determine the fastest lap times for competitors.
 By adding 2 minutes plus the time required to traverse pit lane at 40 MPH to their fastest lap time, a total pit stop time lap shall be determined for each entry.
 Lap charts shall then be checked to confirm that each competitor did have a total pit stop time lap equal to or greater than the minimum determined lap time for the required pit stop lap.

-7.5 No required pit stops will be allowed during a full course yellow.
-Any car that has entered the pit lane in the process of their mandatory pit stop when a full course yellow is displayed will be allowed to continue with its pit stop and re-enter the track at the proper time.
+7.4 No required pit stops will be allowed during a full course yellow.
+Any car that has entered the pit lane in the process of their mandatory pit stop before a full course yellow is displayed will be allowed to continue with its pit stop and re-enter the track at the proper time.

 8.1 Finishing points will be awarded according the SCCA SEDIV SARRC points system.
 Points will be awarded as follows; 1st – 25 pts, 2nd – 21 pts, 3rd– 18 pts, 4th – 17pts, 5th– 16 pts, minus 1 point per finishing position to 20th.
 In addition, one bonus point will be awarded for each car finished ahead of in class with a maximum of 5 bonus points.

-8.2 TCPS championship points will be awarded according to the finishing position of all entries that finish a race.
+8.2 TCS championship points will be awarded according to the finishing position of all TCS entries that finish a race.

-8.3 Upon receiving the final race results, per TCPS race event, the Series Administrator will calculate individual points and forward the points standings to the RE’s of the participating regions to be published.
+8.3 Upon receiving the final race results, per TCS race event, the Series Administrator will calculate individual points and forward the points standings to the RE’s of the participating regions to be published.